5 airport tips to know before you go on holiday

 The process may vary slightly depending on which airport you’re flying from and will only work if you’re departing and returning to the same one.

 2. Post it

 If you left something from another trip in your case that you can’t take with you – for example a perfume bottle more than 100ml but you’ve only got hand luggage this time – don’t throw it away.
 Post it back to yourself!

-Most airports will have a post box somewhere and you’ll probably be able to buy something to send it back in.
+Most airports will have a post box lurking around somewhere.
+You’ll probably be able to buy something to send it back in as well.
 For the cost of a stamp and an envelope or jiffy bag, you can send it back instead of throwing your item away.

 I always pre-pack my liquids at home so I know I’ve not left anything in my suitcase.
 Doing this makes going through security a bit easier.
 You can also pick up a spare clear bag each time or use the hard ones that come pre-filled with empty bottles.

 If you have a bit of time you should consider taking the coach to the airport instead of a taxi or train.
 It can actually be more relaxing and you can get a single fare from as little as £1.99.
 Most coaches will take you to Gatwick, Stansted, Heathrow or Luton airports from London.

 It will take a little longer but depending on where you’re departing from and which airport you’re going to, it may only be an extra 30-40 minutes.
 The price alone makes it worth seeing if you have a coach stop you can get to.
 I take the coach sometimes.
 The lowest I’ve paid is £1.99, the most was 4.99 for a single journey.
 Check out the easyBus website to get you started.
 It’s my go-to place if I’m looking for cheap airport coach travel.
 You can book a journey with the likes of National Express and Airport Express coaches directly through the easyBus website.
 You can also try National Express or Omio (formerly GoEuro) websites as well.

 5. Travel the night before